hashicorp/vault/website/source/api/system/leases.html.md

 ## Renew Lease

 This endpoint renews a lease, requesting to extend the lease.
+Be sure to check the returned TTL / lease duration to make sure that it has actually increased, as you may be limited by max TTL.
+A renewal request can still return a 200 OK even if the lease duration has not increased.

 | Method   | Path                          | Produces               |
 | :------- | :---------------------------- | :--------------------- |